Command Tags

 Setup

-1. Access the application Privileges and Features.
+1. Access the application Privileges and plugins.

 2. Enable the privileges under Commands.